-- Add a small amount of oil to your rice cooker and the sugary ribs.
+- Add some oil to your rice cooker and the sugary ribs.

-- Once the ribs are lightly browned, add a bottle of beer (the darker, the better), half or two-thirds of a cup of barbeque sauce, and a splash of Worcestershire sauce.
+- Once the ribs are lightly browned, add a beer bottle (the darker, the better), half or two-thirds of a cup of barbeque sauce, and a splash of Worcestershire sauce.